No Can Do

 "No Can Do" is a song by British girl group Sugababes from their sixth studio album, Catfights and Spotlights (2008).
 It was written by Jason Pebworth and George Astasio of The Invisible Men, Jon Shave and VV Brown, and produced by The Invisible Men in collaboration with Si Hulbert.
 The song was released in the United Kingdom and Ireland on 19 December 2008 as the album's second and final single.
 "No Can Do" is a pop song with influences of R&B and soul.
 It contains a sample of Sweet Charles Sherrell's "Yes It's You", and contains influences of Motown music and songs performed by The Jackson 5.

 The song received mixed reviews from critics, who were ambivalent towards its Motown influence.
 "No Can Do" peaked at number 23 on the UK Singles Chart and is one of the group's lowest-charting singles in the UK.
-The single also charted on the Danish and Slovakian airplay charts.
+The single also charted on the Danish and Slovak airplay charts.
 The music video for "No Can Do" was directed by Marco Puig, and was inspired by a piece of pop created by Allen Jones in the 1960s.
 It features the group using twenty half-naked men as objects such as cars, motorcycles and bridges.
 The Sugababes performed the song in November 2008 to promote the release of the New Xbox Experience, and at Ponty's Big Weekend in July 2009.